artamonovkirill/AlexaControlledSamsungTV/README.md

-python3 alexasmartcli.py register (you will need to run this command anytime you change/add/remove a tv from tvconfig) python3 alexasmartcli.py setup_cable (optional and only currently works in the US) python3 alexasmartcli.py start (run with -m to mute the output)
+python3 alexasmartcli.py register (you will need to run this command anytime you change/add/remove a tv from tvconfig) python3 alexasmartcli.py setup_cable (optional and only currently works in the US) python3 alexasmartcli.py start (run with -m to mute the output) If you are running start for the first time (or if you have the ctx flag set to false), you will need to input a pin shown on your TV.
+If you don't want to input a pin every time you start your Rasberry Pi up then you can copy the ctf and sessionId that are printed after making the connection and paste them into SmartCrypto/smartcrypto.py at the bottom where it says currentSessionId and ctx.
+Afterwards, change the ctx flag at the top to True.
 ```

 to run this server in the backround automatically when your pi boots up place this line in your /etc/rc.local file (before the exit line):